nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-for-salesforce.md

 ### Nuxeo Salesforce Service Extension Point

-The Nuxeo Salesforce connector addon installed via the Nuxeo Salesforce connector marketplace package deploys a new "Salesforce configuration" service in the Nuxeo Platform with an extension point that allows to contribute various configurations.
+The Nuxeo Salesforce connector addon installed via the Nuxeo Salesforce connector marketplace package deploys a new "Salesforce configuration" service in the Nuxeo Platform with an extension point that allows to contributing various configurations.

-When dropping the Nuxeo component on the page layout in the Lightning app builder, a `configuration` attribute allows to specify a configuration id (as a string).
+When dropping the Nuxeo component on the page layout in the Lightning app builder, a `configuration` attribute allows specifying a configuration id (as a string).
 The lightning component, when being loaded, queries the configured configuration to Nuxeo server via an automation operation, which then asks the Salesforce configuration service for the specified configuration and returns it to the Salesforce lightning component.

 This configuration object is used to configure several behaviors of the component: used page providers, custom salesforce properties/nuxeo properties mappings, enablement/disablement of some user actions, etc.